opencog/atomspace/examples/atomspace/README.md

 * `except.scm`         -- Throwing and catching exceptions.
 * `persist-example.scm`-- Saving atomspace data in an SQL database.
 * `copy-on-write.scm`  -- Read-only atomspaces, with r/w overlays.
-* `stream.scm`         -- Using a stream of time-varying Values.
 * `gperf.scm`   -- Some very crude performance measurements.